Managing Sharded PostgreSQL shards

 and select Yandex Managed Service for Sharded PostgreSQL. - Click the name of your cluster and select the Shards tab.

-icon in the shard row and select Delete. - In the window that opens, click Delete.
+in its row, and select Delete. - In the window that opens, click Delete.

 -